verytwisty/GutenbergTalk/Talk 2/Gutenberg Blocks 2.md

 ^
 - the onChange function changes the colorPallet attribute
-- the we can add an inline style to the parent div (or any other div)
+- the we can add an in line style to the parent div (or any other div)
-- The css attribute has to be cammel case again and the value is taken from the colorPalette attribute
+- The css attribute has to be camel case again and the value is taken from the colorPalette attribute
 - Any Questions?

 ---